Techtonica/curriculum/command-line/command-line-advanced.md

     ```bash
     ls -al
     ```
-    The permissions will show up on the left of each file listing as a series of user / group / other bit masks.
+    The permissions will show up on the left of each file listing as a series of user/group/ other bit masks.

 - The `which` command
   - See what version of a program is in use.
 You'll see the full path to the location of the program's executable.